-- challenging the information and assumptions used by the valuer to assess completeness and consistency with our understanding, the Authority's valuer's report, and the assumptions that underpin the valuation; - testing, on a sample basis, revaluations made during the year to ensure they have been input correctly into the Authority's asset register; and - evaluating the assumptions made by management for any assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value.
+- evaluated management's processes and assumptions for the calculation of the estimate, the instructions issued to the valuation experts and the scope of their work; - evaluated the competence, capabilities and objectivity of the valuation expert; and - wrote to the valuer to confirm the basis on which the valuations were carried out. - challenged the information and assumptions used by the valuer to assess completeness and consistency with our understanding, the Authority's valuer's report, and the assumptions that underpin the valuation; - tested, on a sample basis, revaluations made during the year to ensure they have been input correctly into the Authority's asset register; and - evaluated the assumptions made by management for any assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value.

-Our work to date has not identified any significant issues in respect of the valuation of land and buildings.
+Our work has not identified any significant issues in respect of the valuation of land and buildings.